 The properties hold roughly 159 million pounds of CRT materials.
 Garrison and Olymbec estimate it’ll cost over $18 million to clean up their properties.
 Garrison won a judgment against Closed Loop in an Ohio state court but hasn’t been able to recover money.

-In March, Garrison and Olymbec filed a federal lawsuit against dozens of former scrap CRT, seeking funds to pay for the cleanup.
+In March, Garrison and Olymbec filed a federal lawsuit against dozens of e-scrap firms that had supplied CRTs to Closed Loop, seeking funds to pay for the cleanup.
 That case is in U.S. District Court for the Southern District of Ohio.

 Some defendants have decided to fight in court, and others, particularly those that shipped smaller amounts of material, have moved to settle.